Wandalen/wTools/module/core/collection_tools/docs/feature/001_collection_constructors.md

 #### Capacity Pre-allocation

-Every macro pre-allocates for exactly N elements before the first insert, where N is the number of arguments at the call site.
-This is equivalent to constructing with capacity N then inserting — zero reallocations occur during construction.
-The standard approach without pre-allocation starts at capacity zero and triggers one or more reallocations during insertion.
+Macros for collection types that support `with_capacity` (Vec, HashMap, HashSet, VecDeque, BinaryHeap) pre-allocate for exactly N elements before the first insert, where N is the number of arguments at the call site.
+Zero reallocations occur during construction for these types.
+BTreeMap, BTreeSet, and LinkedList macros call `new()` instead — these types have no `with_capacity` API in std Rust.

 #### Feature Gate